vblanco20-1/vulkan-guide/docs/gpudriven/compute_shaders.md

 ## A primer on GPU Hardware
 The GPU is a computation machine, much in the same way as a CPU is.
 A GPU executes arbitrary code to do things like running the shaders or rendering triangles.
 While GPUs at first used to be just triangle-render machines, over time, they became more and more like CPUs due to the need of executing pixel/vertex shaders.
-Eventually, graphic APIs added compute shaders, which are a special type of shader that doesnt use the fixed graphics pipeline, and just allows to run arbitrary computations on the GPU.
+Eventually, graphic APIs added compute shaders, which are a special type of shader that doesn't use the fixed graphics pipeline, and just allows to run arbitrary computations on the GPU.

 Modern GPUs are parallel compute machines first, with a few fixed hardware that accelerates graphics such as texture accessors and triangle rasterizers.
 A Gpu is composed of a set of "Compute units", which are roughly equivalent to a CPU core.
 But because a GPU is about parallelism first, their cores are different in some mayor ways.

 First of all, the cores execute instructions in a very wide SIMD (Single Instruction, Multiple Data).
 While a CPU executes instructions on items one-at-a-time by default unless you use special instructions, a GPU executes everything in a wide manner, often 32 or 64 items at a time.
 Those are often called threads/lanes/cuda-cores.
 Also, each of the cores in the GPU overlaps the execution of multiple of those 32/64 wide instruction streams at a time, so that if one stream is waiting for a memory access, it can execute a different one.
-This works a lot like Hyperthreading does on CPUs, but its a much more extreme version of the same concept.
+This works a lot like Hyperthreading does on CPUs, but it's a much more extreme version of the same concept.

 If you look at a GPU like a RTX 2080ti, it has 68 "Streaming Multiprocessors", which is the "core" thing above.
 Each of those has 64 "cuda cores", each of them mapping into a SIMD lane, with each "core" having 2 32-wide executors.

 This is a total of 4352 possible execution lanes at a time.
-You then want at least a few of them overlapping so that memory accesses can be masked by the hyperthreading, so at the end, to put a 2080ti at full power, you are going to want at least 20.000+ "threads" at a time, better if its on the millions.
+You then want at least a few of them overlapping so that memory accesses can be masked by the hyperthreading, so at the end, to put a 2080ti at full power, you are going to want at least 20.000+ "threads" at a time, better if it's on the millions.

 A very important detail is that because executions run 32 or 64 at a time, they cant do branching on a per-element basis.
 If you have a branch that is taken 50% of the time, the GPU will have to execute those 2 branches one after another.

 ## The GPU Compute model
 To tame all of this power, GPUs run a different programming model than CPUs do.
 In a CPU you program scalar-first, workling on elements one at a time, while on the GPU want to do the same operations on thousands of elements at a time to let the wide GPU do its thing.
-Its for that reason the vertex shaders and pixel shaders run the way they do, one pixel or vertex at a time.
+It's for that reason the vertex shaders and pixel shaders run the way they do, one pixel or vertex at a time.
 On the driver, your pixel shader will be called in parallel with many threads at a time.

 For compute shaders, you access this a bit more directly.
 In compute shaders, there is a split beetween individual elements, and "work groups", which are groups of individual elements.
 Elements within the same workgroup can do some features such as access workgroup-local memory in a fast way, which is useful for many operations.